z4gon/ice-attack-vfx-unity/README.md

         1. In the **Initialize Particle** node of the VFX.
             1. Change the positions so that the snow is in the ground.

+    1. Make the Snow System a Sub Graph.

 1. **2nd and 3rd Bursts**
     1. Copy and paste the systems used for the previous burst of texture, snow and ice.